 The constant intake of prescription drugs is harmful to the body and may affect the functioning of organs and tissues in the body.

-Beside the fact that cocaine is illegal and can land a person in jail, the drug is extremely harmful to the body.
-A cocaine addict may end up burning a hole in their nasal cavity; have constant bloody nose and sinus infections.
+Besides the fact that cocaine is illegal and can land a person in jail, the drug is extremely harmful to the body.
+A cocaine addict may end up burning a hole in their nasal cavity and have constant bloody nose and sinus infections.

 Many people believe marijuana should be legalized.
 Some states have done this already while others allow use for medicinal purposes.
 Because marijuana is natural, some people believe that marijuana should not be classified as a drug.
 The truth is, marijuana is a drug.
 There is proof that marijuana destroys brain cells and causes respiratory problems.